Tania123oss/Go-Travelocity.pk/README.md

     - Customer can book their trips

 6. CONTACT
-    - Customer cn contact us regarding any queries
+    - Customer can contact us regarding any queries

 7. LOGIN